mikependon/RepoDB/RepoDb.Docs/reporting-an-issue.md

 ## StackOverflow

-YOu can create a [question](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion) or [bug](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3Abug) in [StackOverflow](https://stackoverflow.com/search?q=RepoDb) by tagging **RepoDb**.
+YOu can create a [question](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion) or [bug](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3Abug) in [StackOverflow](https://stackoverflow.com/search?q=RepoDB) by tagging **RepoDB**.
 We are visiting the site from time-to-time.

 **What will we do if there is an issue in StackOverflow?**

 - We will answer you directly in StackOverlow.
 - We will not report the issue on our GitHub page.

-Please be noted that, the questions or bugs issued at [StackOverflow](https://stackoverflow.com/search?q=RepoDb) is not tracked from our history.
+Please be noted that, the questions or bugs issued at [StackOverflow](https://stackoverflow.com/search?q=RepoDB) is not tracked from our history.
 We recommend that you file an issue directly to our [GitHub](https://github.com/mikependon/RepoDb/issues) page.